TN Nurseries best selling perennials

 I made many mistakes because I was clueless about the requirement for maintaining a garden in my locale or proper landscape design and that this new hobby may monopolize my limited free time.
 You planted sun-loving trees and shrubs in a too shady spot.
 I planted plants requiring too much maintenance.
 And last but least, not possessing a futuristic outlook as to how the plant would look at maturity.

 Several years were spent fixing my 'mistakes,' ripping out invasive vines, and relocating massive shrubs that grew too close.
 Moving clumps of irises and daylilies across my yard gave me valuable insight that I wish a garden expert had told me at the beginning of my journey.

 Tips for Beginners for Better Landscape Design Results

 It is in this light that I offer my humble advice for beginning gardeners:

 - It is true.
-They grow.
 I read the plant tag, and it stated that it would attain a height of 10 feet and 15 feet wide.
-I asked myself how could this sad little one-branch twig grow that large, and anyway, it would never get that big in my lifetime.
+I asked myself how this sad little one-branch twig could grow that large, and anyway, it would never get that big in my lifetime.
 Well, I was wrong!
-In a few years, it attained the promised height and width, crowding out other plants.
+It attained the promised height and width in a few years, crowding out other plants.
 So remember, believe the labels and space plants accordingly.
 Plant Growth Patterns:

 - Fewer is often Better: If one is good, more may not be better.
 I'm a sucker for deals and couldn't resist a six-pack of summer squash for my developing vegetable garden.
 Those zucchini jokes are actual.
 Not only did the enormous leaves turn much of the vegetable patch into a jungle, shading out the nearby peppers and beans, but no one could eat all the foot-long squash that kept growing like, forgive the expression, weeds all summer long.